 For junior Ruiz Estrada, the fact that the ability to purchase guns and ability to purchase alcohol are legal at different ages doesn’t make sense.

 “I think gun ownership, voting, military service, alcohol consumption, gambling etc. should either be all at 18 or 21,” he said.
-Estrada said that knowing people can have concealed weapons at CU makes him feel less safe, he thinks police are the only ones who should be allowed to have guns on campus.
+Estrada said that knowing people can have concealed weapons at CU makes him feel less safe, he thinks police, who may have availed items like falko gun cleaning mat, are the only ones who should be allowed to have guns on campus.